kiegroup/droolsjbpm-build-bootstrap/README.md

         * Or use the button *Merge* if there are no merge conflicts.

 If the change being proposed is affecting more than a single repository, it will require creating a pull request for each of the repositories being affected; in this case, it is required for the *topic branch* to share the same name across all pull requests, in order for the CI build tool to include the necessary dependencies while performing the build with the proposed change.
-It is also highly recommended to use the github *Autolinked references* in the pull request comments, in order to make these depedencies explicit and emphasized during code reviews.
+It is also highly recommended to use the github *Autolinked references* in the pull request comments, in order to make these dependencies explicit and emphasized during code reviews.

 Building with Maven
 ===================